Climate-based pepper planting guide for Bend, Oregon

 Typical days to maturity 70–85

-Gardeners usually start indoors around April 18 and plant outdoors from about June 22.
+Peppers are usually started indoors around April 18 and planted outdoors during the normal local window of June 22 to July 2.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Gardeners can still grow peppers in Bend, but success usually depends on treating earliness and warm placement as part of the plan rather than as nice bonuses.

-Within Oregon, Bend usually reaches pepper planting time a little later than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Oregon, Bend usually reaches planting time for peppers a little later than many comparable locations.

 Best local strategy: Use the earliest practical timing, favor quicker varieties, and avoid cooler exposed sites.